Kamal Rails Series Part 4: Configure Redis and Sidekiq

 rails generate sidekiq:job dummy

-Step 3: Add configuration in deploy.yml
+Step 3: Configure Redis and Sidekiq in deploy.yml

 1